Skip to main content

 If you don't have a care plan, or can't find it, you could:

-• make an emergency appointment with your doctor, or call your doctor's surgery out-of-hours service if the emergency is at night or the weekend
+• make an emergency appointment with your doctor, or GP out of hours service

 • call your mental health worker if you have one